barrucadu/govuk-k8s/provisioning/README.markdown

 Architecture
 ------------

-The terraform defines a VPC (virtual private cloud) some EC2 instances, domain names, and security rules.
+The terraform defines a VPC (virtual private cloud), an EKS cluster, some EC2 instances, domain names, and security rules.

 The default configuration is: